DDC

 Allows you to set the color and brightness of one or more LEDs under certain conditions.
 Also has the options of keeping all its LEDs cleared when not used, and to activate blinking.

-To get access to things happening in the firmware and use this as a condition, there are triggers you can use.
+To get access to things happening in the firmware and use this as a condition, there are you can use.
 These will return true under certain conditions.

 triggerLED(